nmoedas/SVP_routine-MESA_implementation/README.md

 SVP_2020.zip - it contains the SVP tables (version released in 2020), and the main routines of SVP that are called in SVP.f, the ''mod_svp.f'' and ''svp_codes.f''.
 The mod_svp.f should be called in the makefile that compiles before running the model.

 SVP_2024.zip - it contains the SVP tables (version released in 2024), and the main routines of SVP that are called in SVP.f, the ''mod_svp.f'' and ''svp_codes.f''.
 The mod_svp.f should be called in the makefile that compiles before running the model.
+(It updates the interpolation routine used)